treeverse/lakeFS/docs/reference/security/authentication.md

 Your login page will now include a link to sign in using the OIDC provider.
 When a user first logs in through the provider, a corresponding user is created in lakeFS.

+#### Friendly Name Persistence

+When the `persist_friendly_name` configuration property is set to `true` **and** `friendly_name_claim_name` is set to a valid claim name, which exists in the incoming `id_token`, the friendly name will be persisted to the KV store.
+This will allow users with access to the lakeFS administration section to see friendly names in the users list, when listing group members, and when adding/removing group members.
+The friendly name stored in KV is updated with each successful login, if the incoming value is different than the stored value.
+This means it will be kept up-to-date with changes to the user's profile or if `friendly_name_claim_name` is re-configured.

 #### Notes
 {: .no_toc}
 1. As always, you may choose to provide these configurations using [environment variables]({% link reference/configuration.md %}).